g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 };
 ```

-Next, we will declares HRESULT values for error checking and a smart COM pointer to the ICMLuaUtil interface.
-Then, we will prepares the moniker string to request elevation through COM:
+Next, we will declare HRESULT values for error checking and a smart COM pointer to the ICMLuaUtil interface.
+Then, we will prepare the moniker string to request elevation through COM:

-Moniker String: **"Elevation:Administrator!new:{3E5FC7F9-9A51-4367-9063-A120244FBEC7}"** This moniker asks COM to create an elevated instance of the class CMSTPLUA.
+Moniker String: **"Elevation:Administrator!new:{3E5FC7F9-9A51-4367-9063-A120244FBEC7}"**

+This moniker asks COM to create an elevated instance of the class CMSTPLUA.
 We will next do some string to GUID conversions on CLSID and IID.
 Then, we need to setup binding options for CoGetObject(), telling it to look for a local server COM object.
 Finally, we use `CoGetObject()` with the special elevation moniker to request an elevated COM object implementing ICMLuaUtil.
 If successful, it uses the `ShellExec` method of ICMLuaUtil to launch an elevated cmd.exe!

 ```cpp
 int injector() {